SADiLaR/term_platform/README.md

 #### Basic setup for production

-### environment variables
+### Environment variables

-please use .env.example as example
+Look at .env.example as example

-## Production Information
+## Production information

-Docker Volumes for production:
+Docker volumes for production:

 * /media
 * /logging
 * /pdf_uploads
 * /pdf_upload_completed

-### Email Settings in Production
+### Email Settings in production

 .env file

 * EMAIL_BACKEND_CONSOLE=False

-## Notes to Developers
+## Notes to developers

 - When setting up the app (from scratch or from a wipe), the following commands should be run:
   - (Optional) `make build`
   - `make up` - wait for the database to start, then hit Control-C
   - `make migrate`